 While geographically it may be one of Africa’s smallest countries, the people of Malawi make up for this with the largest of reputations.
 Known as one of Africa’s warmest and friendliest populations, the celebrated Malawian welcome has earned the country the ‘Warm Heart of Africa’ tag.
-Lake Malawi, the continents third largest freshwater body, dominates the landscape and with its kayaking, snorkeling and sailing options, features high on most itineraries.
-While the country does not carry extensive wildlife populations, Liwonde in the south and the Nyika Plateau in the north are fantastic national parks, and for keen birders Malawi is an absolute must with a host of rewarding birding hotspots.
+Lake Malawi, the continents third largest freshwater body, dominates the landscape and with its kayaking, snorkelling, and sailing options, features high on most itineraries.
+While the country does not carry extensive wildlife populations, Liwonde in the south and the Nyika Plateau in the north are fantastic national parks with some unusual sightings to be had, and for keen birders, Malawi is an absolute must with a host of rewarding birding hotspots.

-The southern most country on the continent is truly the giant of Africa, and as the marketing slogan goes, ‘a world in one country’.
-And since the dawn of a new era in 1994 when the country emerged from its Apartheid past, South Africa has been truly welcomed back into the international community.
+South Africa, the most southerly destination on the continent, is truly the giant of Africa, and as the marketing slogan goes, ‘a world in one country’.
+A new era dawned in 1994 when the country emerged from its Apartheid past, and since then, it has become a favourite destination on the global tourist map.
 Blessed with a well-developed transport and tourism infrastructure, the country offers an array of exciting possibilities linking wilderness, coastal and city attractions, all within comfortable distances of each other.
-Cape Town, renowned the world over as one of the most captivating cities, is a must, while the Kruger Park and the private game reserves and lodges of Mpumalanga offer outstanding game-viewing options.
+Cape Town, renowned the world over as one of the most captivating cities, is a must, while the Kruger National Park and the private game reserves and lodges of Mpumalanga offer outstanding game-viewing options.
 The Garden Route takes in some of the most enchanting coastal drives to be enjoyed anywhere, and the Drakensberg Mountains, the Karoo plains and Kwa-Zulu Natal are all fantastically scenic destinations.

 Landlocked Zambia is one of the most under-rated safari destinations on the continent.
-It does however have a legendary reputation for its walking safaris, and being rather less developed than most of its neighbours, it has great appeal as a more remote and rustic option for those on a traditional vehicle itinerary.
+It does however have a legendary reputation for its walking safaris and being rather less developed than most of its neighbours, it has great appeal as a more remote and rustic option.

 Like Zimbabwe, the mighty Victoria Falls and all the adrenaline activities that are associated with the falls and the Zambezi River are Zambia’s major attraction.
 Further afield, the vast wildlife sanctuaries of South Luangwa, Kafue and the Lower Zambezi are the most popular wildlife destinations.
-The country also offers some hidden gems with Liuwa Plain, the Bangweulu Swamps and North Luangwa being the best of them.
+The country also offers some hidden gems with Liuwa Plain, the Bangweulu Swamps and then Busanga Plains in North Kafue being the best of them.